async-labs/saas/README.md

 - Useful components for any web app: `ActiveLink`, `Confirm`, `Notifier`, `MenuWithLinks`, and more.
 - Analytics with `Google Analytics`.
 - Production-ready, scalable architecture:
-  - `app` - user-facing web app with Next/Express server, responsible for rendering pages (either client-side or server-side). `app` sends requests via API methods to `api` Express server.
+  - `app` - user-facing web app with Next/Express server, responsible for rendering pages (either client-side or server-side rendered). `app` sends requests via API methods to `api` Express server.
   - `api` - server-only code, Express server, responsible for processing requests for internal and external API infrastructures.
   - we prepared both apps for easy deployment to `now` by Zeit.
 - **Subscriptions with `Stripe`**: